Plant Search Tool

 An improvement on Boyne with better, sweeter flavor and improved production, very popular; raspberries are quite shrubby looking and require careful placement in the landscape, a specific pruning regimen and protection from birds

-Souris Raspberry is a medium-sized shrub that is typically grown for its edible qualities.
+Souris Raspberry is a medium-sized shrub that is commonly grown for its edible qualities.
 It produces clusters of red heart-shaped berries which are usually ready for picking in mid summer.
 The berries have a sweet taste and a juicy texture.

 The berries are most often used in the following ways: